 One of the nicer benefits that are offered by the Platinum Card and the Business Platinum Card from American Express is entry into the Centurion Lounges that Amex has been opening up around the United States and in select countries around the world.
 Covid-19 has seen all of these lounges closed for much of this year but a few lounges have now reopened and, with a bit of luck, more reopenings may be on the way.

 The Centurion Lounge in Seattle was the first to reopen when it opened its doors at the very beginning of October, and that was quickly followed by the reopening of the Centurion Lounge in Philadelphia a few days later.
-Since then a further five lounges have opened or reopened their doors:
+Since then a further nine lounges have opened or reopened their doors.
+Here’s the full list of open lounges:

 - The Charlotte Centurion Lounge reopened on 12 October